weiddeng/blog/_posts/2019-10-19-what-i-talk-about-when-i-talk-about-variational-autoencoder.markdown

 ---
 VAE and Denoising AutoEncoder [code snippets][code snippets].

 VAE learns data, and shows what generate the data.
 A datapoint in the data is generally high dimensional, and mixes signals and noises, so it is hard to capture what is going on.
 If we believe there is a low dimensional space from which the datapoint is generated from, then we can use VAE.
-Above all, VAE is a generative model.
+Above all, VAE is a generative model, just with stochastic latent variables.

 Let us use $\{x_1, ..., x_n\}$ to denote the data, sampled from a manifold $X \subset \mathbb{R}^K$.
 VAE introduces $Z \subset \mathbb{R}^k$ and two global arrows, the decoder $f: Z \times \Theta \rightarrow X$ and the encoder $g: X \rightarrow \mathcal{D}(Z)$. $Z$ is the encoding space and $\mathcal{D}(Z)$ is the set of distributions on $Z$.
 We have a sampling mechanism on $Z$ via a prior $p(z)$.
 We wish to optimize $\theta$ so that we can sample $z$ from $p(z)$ and then $f(z, \theta)$ is similar to our data.